Question: "Why are there so many Christian denominations?"

 Some of the problems we are faced with today as we look at denominationalism and its more recent history:

 2. Disagreements over the interpretation of Scripture are taken personally and become points of contention.
-This leads to arguments which can and have done much to destroy the witness of church.
+This leads to arguments which can and have done much to destroy the witness of the church.

 3. The church should be able to resolves its differences inside the body, but once again history tells us that this doesn’t happen.
 Today the media uses our differences against us to demonstrate that we are not unified in thought or purpose.